PRODUCT

 Daniel Mensch, Director of Sustainability Education, Sustainable Fashion Academy

-Jules Lennon, Fashion Lead, Ellen MacArthur Foundation
+Jules Lennon, Fashion and Textiles Strategy Lead, Ellen MacArthur Foundation

 How Change Looks